 PH- 0061 430 799 515

-Disclaimer: The information on any of the Ayurveda Products, Ayurveda treatment, Ayurveda food supplement and Medicine or other services on Pure Herbal Ayurved clinic website is for educational purposes only.
-Ayurveda products should only be taken after Ayurveda consultation with a qualified and Registered Ayurveda Practitioner.
-In the website, if there is mention of heavy metals or some prohibited/restricted plants, the reader should understand that these products are not used, prescribed or sold by Pure Herbal Ayurved Clinic in Australia.
-Reader should not assume that all of the products mentioned on the website are available for prescription in Australia.
+Disclaimer: The information on any of the Ayurvedic Products, Ayurvedic treatment, Ayurvedic Medicines or other services on Pure Herbal Ayurved clinic website is for educational purposes only.
+Ayurvedic products should only be taken after Ayurvedic consultation with an Ayurvedic Practitioner.
+On the website, if any of the Ayurvedic Products mention heavy metals or some prohibited/restricted plants, the reader should understand that these products are not used, prescribed or sold by Pure Herbal Ayurved Clinic in Australia.
+Reader should not assume that all of the products mentioned on the website are available for prescription or dispensing in Australia.
 Website has purely described the uses and indications of these herbal products based on Historical claims over time and Traditional Ayurvedic textbooks.
-These are not for self medication or online purchase.
+These are not for self-medication or online purchase.
 Please note that these claims may not be supported by TGA.
 The information provided on the website is not meant to be used to diagnose, treat, cure or prevent a disease.
 One should not take Ayurvedic medicine without Ayurvedic Consultation.
 Pure Herbal Ayurved Clinic does not accept any legal liability or responsibility for the accuracy, currency or completeness of the information provided.
 Ayurvedic herbal products should be supplemented with appropriate diet and lifestyle to get beneficial effects.
-Ayurveda medicine is generally safe if taken under strict supervision of a qualified Ayurveda Practitioner, but it may ne associated with adverse reactions in rare cases.
-We suggest that you discuss your Ayurveda treatment plan with your Medical Practitioner to ensure safe and effective use and stop your Ayurvedic medicine immediately in the case of any adverse reaction and seek urgent medical advice.
+Ayurveda medicine may be generally considered safe if taken under strict supervision of a qualified Ayurveda Practitioner, but it may cause allergic or adverse reactions in occasional cases.
+We suggest that you discuss your Ayurvedic treatment plan with your Medical Practitioner to ensure safe and effective use and stop your Ayurvedic medicine immediately in the case of any adverse reaction and seek urgent medical advice.

 Have a Query?